 In case you have a lot of expenses per month, you need to decide your rent accordingly.
 Hence, you must focus on what you can afford.
 Another effective way to plan for your rent is to work on savings by cutting out the additional costs.

-At times, staying far from the city centers can actually be cheap for rent.
+At times, staying far from the city centres can actually be cheap for rent.
 But maybe the transportation costs might increase.
 Therefore, you need to calculate and decide whether you can balance the rent and transportation or not.